Ethical investing FAQs

 Your questions answered

-- What is your selection process for the ethical long list of investments?
+- What is your selection process for the ethical investment long list?

-- What is the purpose of the list?
+- What is the purpose of the ethical investment long list?

-- Does ii impose its own view on what should be on the ethical list?
+- Does ii impose its own view on what should be on the ethical long list?

 - How do I use the table?